 For a comprehensive overview of queue setup and functions, see the page How Queues Work in RPM.

 Once RPM spools your print job, next on the list is scheduling.
 RPM Select offers one scheduling model, "FIFO" or "first in, first out."
-RPM creates jobs when they have entirely arrived (or soon after).
+Thus, RPM creates jobs when they have entirely arrived (or soon after).

 RPM Elite offers four scheduling models: